 Ilena has a strong interest in sporting, post-operative and workplace rehabilitation.
 Away from work Ilena enjoys all outdoor activities, particularly running, having competed in 2 half marathons as well as being an avid traveller.

 Jessica is a physiotherapist from the University of Notre Dame.
 During her time at university she worked as a sports trainer at Palmyra Rugby Club.
-Jessica has experience working in both private practive and with sport clubs.
-Since working as a physiotherapist Jess has formed particular interest in Bowen Therapy, specifically neurostructural integration technique (a form of alternative soft tissue therapy) and acupuncture.
-Jess is one of our clinical Pilates instructors having undertaken pilates classes herself for many years and experiencing the benefit of it first hand.
-General interests include scuba diving, relaxing at the beach, waterpolo and swimming.
-She hopes to work with an international sporting team in the future.
+Jessica has experience working in both private practice and with sport clubs.
+Since working as a physiotherapist Jess has formed particular interest in Bowen Therapy, specifically neurostructural integration technique (a form of alternative soft tissue therapy).
+Jess regularly uses acupuncture as a part of her physiotherapy treatment.
+Jess is one of our clinical Pilates instructors having undertaken Pilates classes herself for many years and experiencing the benefit of it first-hand.
+Her general interests include scuba diving, relaxing at the beach, waterpolo and swimming.

 Callan joined Cannington Physiotherapy in 2011 after completing his Masters in Physiotherapy.
 Callan has completed two further degrees in Exercise Rehabilitation and Exercise Science which enabled him to work as an Exercise Physiologist before pursuing his Physiotherapy degree.
 Whilst passionate about functional exercise based rehabilitation, Callan will also use a variety of manual techniques including Dry Needling to get results.